-Nat Natarajan has served as our Executive Vice President of Product and Technology since February 2017.
-Nat held executive positions in technology and product development at Intuit and PayPal, and was also one of the early members on the team that founded Travelocity.com, totaling more than 20 years of experience building highly innovative products and successful teams.
+Nat Natarajan has served as our Executive Vice President and Chief Product and Technology Officer since February 2017.
+Prior to Ancestry, Nat held executive positions in technology and product development at Intuit and PayPal.
+He was also one of the early members on the team that founded Travelocity.com, totaling more than 20 years of experience building highly innovative products and successful teams.
 At PayPal, Nat managed and led significant growth during his tenure.
 He was a key executive in PayPal’s merchant services business that was about 60 percent of PayPal’s revenues in 2014.
 He led global engineering, operations and platforms teams at PayPal.
 As Chief Technology Officer and senior vice president of product management and engineering for Intuit’s Consumer Tax Group, Natarajan helped to shape their product and technology roadmap, accelerate the pace of innovation and build a world-class product leadership team.
 He speaks regularly at technology forums and has served on multiple panels related to product innovation, agile technologies and leading transformations.
 Natarajan has a Master of Science degree in industrial engineering from Clemson University and a Bachelor of Science in mechanical engineering from Jawaharlal Nehru Technology University in India.

 Brian Hansen has served as our Vice President and General Manager of Emerging Businesses since March 2015 and has held several product and general management roles at Ancestry for more than a decade.
 Brian is responsible for Newspapers.com, Fold3, AncestryProGenealogists, the Ancestry Institutional products in libraries and classrooms, Archives.com, and Ancestry Academy.
 Brian's previous startup roles since 1997 include COO at iArchives (acquired by Ancestry.com), VP of Product at Kaboodle (acquired by Hearst Interactive), COO at Infopia, VP of Product and Business Development at FlipDog (acquired by Monster), and Strategic Projects Manager at Onyx Software.
 Brian holds an M.B.A. from the Tuck School of Business at Dartmouth and a B.A. from Brigham Young University.